 Jacob Aiello’s ancestry can be traced back to rabbis and horse thieves.
 In 2018 he received the Oregon Arts Commission Fellowship in Literary Nonfiction from Literary Arts.
-His stories and essays have been published in or are forthcoming from The Sun, Buckman Journal, Entropy, The Rupture (formerly The Collagist), Carve Magazine, The Sun, Ninth Letter, december, Big Lucks, Menacing Hedge, SmokeLong Quarterly, and Storychord, among others.
-He lives in Milwaukie, Oregon with his wife, two dogs and three cats.
+His stories and essays have been published in or are forthcoming from The Sun, Buckman Journal, Entropy, The Rupture (formerly The Collagist), Carve Magazine, Ninth Letter, and december, among others.
+He lives in Milwaukie, Oregon with his wife, two dogs and four cats.
 Reach him via The Electric Review.

 Paul J. Aiello is a retired Judge from Northern California who was educated at The University of California, Berkeley (B.A.
 History) and at U.C.
 Berkeley’s Boalt Hall School of Law (J.D.).
 Subsequent to retiring from the bench, Aiello embarked on a career in alternative dispute resolution, conducting hundreds of mediations and arbitrations since 1992.
 Additionally, Aiello served on the adjunct faculty at College of The Siskiyous in Weed, California for over a decade, teaching courses in the Social Sciences and Humanities, as well as in Police-Community Relations.
 Reach him through The Electric Review.